esp-rs/book/src/application-development/bootloader.md

 # Application Startup Flow

+Upon power up, many embedded devices will just start executing code from a address in FLASH memory.
+Espressif chips are a bit more complicated, and require some steps to setup FLASH memory, a cache and some other miscellaneous operations.
+For this, we require a bootloader which is a simple application that sets up the aforementioned operations, then jumps to executing other code.

 To boot an application, Espressif devices use 2 bootloaders:

 - First Stage Bootloader (ROM Bootloader): Sets up architecture-specific registers, checks the [boot mode][boot-mode] and reset reason, and loads the second stage bootloader.
+This bootloader is burned into ROM, and exists as part of SoC and therefore doesn't need to be flashed, nor can it be changed.
 - Second Stage Bootloader: Loads your application and sets up the memory(RAM, PSRAM or flash).

-The second stage bootloader is required as it allows OTA support (the first stage bootloader only loads applications from a fixed offset in Flash) and also enables Flash encryption and secure boot.
+The second stage bootloader whilst not _technically_ required, is advised as it allows OTA support (the first stage bootloader only loads applications from a fixed offset in Flash) and also enables Flash encryption and secure boot.
+For more information, see the [OTA section](./ota.md).

 For more information about the startup process, please check [ESP-IDF documentation][esp-idf-startup].
 However, note that some aspects may be ESP-IDF specific.